jsm28/matholymp-py/docs/intro.rst

   (Run :command:`mo-sphinx-build` with an empty working directory; it generates its output in the current directory.)

+* To run automated tests of the registration system, `MechanicalSoup
+  <https://mechanicalsoup.readthedocs.io/>`_ (which in turn has some
+  other dependencies) is needed.
+Those tests are only expected to work on Unix-like operating systems.

 The matholymp code is intended to be independent of the operating system used.
 However, it has only been tested on GNU/Linux (specifically, various versions of Ubuntu) and so it is likely you